godknowsiamgood/decorender/README.md

 ```
 See `test.yaml` and `test.png` for more examples.

-### Expr
+### Templates with Expr
 In almost any field, you can use an expression instead of a fixed one. `github.com/antonmedv/expr` is used.
-In the context, there is a variable `value`, which is the current object.
-Inside `forEach`, there is also `parentValue`.
-Just start field with `~` symbol.
+Just write `~ Field` to access to field.
+In the context of loops there are variables `value`, `index` and `parent`.

 ## Performance